Abyaneh Village

 that is why this historical village is on the Tentative List of UNESCO World Heritage Centre.

 The simplicity of the houses and people presents a picture of life in rural Iran.
 For example, a single room may be used as a sitting room, a dining room, a guest room, and a bedroom.
-The rooms used in cold seasons are architecturally different from those used in warm seasons.

 To provide lighting for all parts of the house, there are several small windows around the walls.
 The size of the rooms, doors, and windows all indicate the simplicity of life in this ancient village.